treeverse/lakeFS/docs/understand/roadmap.md

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }

+### Git-lakeFS integration
+The ability to connect Git commits with lakeFS commits.
+Especially useful for reproducibility: By looking at a set of changes to the **data**, be able to reference (or ever run) the job that produced it.

+[Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/2073){: target="_blank" class="btn" }

 ### Protected Branches
 A way to ensure certain branches (i.e. main) are only merged to, and are not being directly written to.
-In combination with [Webhook Support](#webhook-support) (see above), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from main ensures schema never breaks and all partitions are complete and tested)
+In combination with [Webhook Support](../setup/hooks.md), this allows users to provide a set of quality guarantees about a given branch (i.e., reading from main ensures schema never breaks and all partitions are complete and tested)

-[Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }
+[Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/2181){: target="_blank" class="btn" }

 ---